raspberrypilearning/fart-detector/WORKSHEET.md

-## Introduction: what's in a fart?
+## Introduction: how can we detect a fart?

 ![](./images/dude.png)